This document shows you how to define the relationship between objects in your workflow in Dataform by declaring dependencies.

 To run a workflow action only when all the direct assertions of a selected

-dependency action pass, set the includeDependentAssertions
+dependency action pass, set the includeDependentAssertions parameter to

-in the edited action.
+true in the edited action.
 Dataform automatically adds the direct

 assertions of the selected dependency action to the dependencies during

 compilation.
-The default value is false
+The default value is false.

 To set all the assertions of a selected dependency action as dependencies, follow these steps: